rinviriti/rinviriti/README.md

 Skills: C / C++ / Python / Java / JS / HTML / CSS

-- 🔭 I’m currently working on Portfolio using HTML, CSS and JS.
+- 🔭 I’m currently working on a Portfolio using HTML, CSS, and JS.
-- 🌱 I’m currently learning Python, C++, CP.
+- 🌱 I’m currently learning Python, C++, and CP.
 - 🤔 I’m looking for help with CP.